andriniaina/andriniaina.github.io/_posts/2014-04-24-f-testing-tools.markdown

 [Foq](https://foq.codeplex.com/) is a threadsafe mocking library for F#, but without the fancy DSL language.

+## Create stubs on the fly
+[F# Object Expressions](http://msdn.microsoft.com/en-us/library/dd233237.aspx) creates a new anonymous instance of an interface, without the need to declare a new class.

 ## Interactive testing
 If your code is well written (i.e. without complicated dependecies or unnecessary injections), you can test and prototype directly your program in Visual Studio with the interactive F# interpreter.

-## Create interface implementations on the fly

-[F# Object Expressions](http://msdn.microsoft.com/en-us/library/dd233237.aspx) creates a new anonymous instance of an interface, without the need to declare a new class.

 ```fsharp
 let myComparer = { new IComparer<_> with member x.Compare(l,r) = -1 }